Jim Fouché: Family

 Fouché married Letta Rhoda ('Lettie') McDonald, a fellow white woman of Anglo-African descent and Scots extraction.

 Depiction on coins

 He is depicted on the following coins of the South African rand;

 1976 1/2 Cent to 50 Cents.

+Honours

+He was awarded the South African Decoration for Meritorious Services and the Paraguayan National Order of Merit.
+Fouché was also an honorary colonel of Regiment President Steyn.